davesnowdon/naoutil/README.md

   * If the nao_id correspond to an Avahi entry, get the nao_port and resolve the IP of the robot.
   * If there is no NaoQi with this ID on Avahi, it uses the default port, '9559', and the provided ID as a network address.
 * If a nao_id is not provided,
-  * If the environment variable FAVORITE_NAO is set (with something similar to a nao_id argument) and there is a corresponding robot available on the network, uses it.
+  * If the environment variable FAVORITE_NAO is set (with something similar to a nao_id argument) and there is a corresponding robot available on the network, use it.
-  * Otherwise, if Avahi returns a NaoQi running locally on the machine, uses it.
+  * Otherwise, if Avahi returns a NaoQi running locally on the machine, use it.
   * Otherwise, get the first NaoQi Avahi can find.
   * If no NaoQi can be found by Avahi, use the default 'nao.local' IP address and '9559' port.
 * If no broker_ip is given, try to find the IP of the network card routing to the detected nao IP.